 Writers are encouraged to respond to letters to the editor, editorials and Forum columns that appear in The Forecaster.
 Rebuttals to editorials and Forum columns are limited to 450 words and must be submitted within two weeks of its source's publication.
 Letter responses follow the guidelines applicable to all letters.

 To help our readers understand some of the newspaper's standard policies for our opinion page, we offer the following guidelines:

 * Thank-you letters.
 We will publish thank-you letters that have a public purpose; we will not publish letters that have only private purposes.
 For example, a writer may thank the general public for support of charitable or community causes.
 We will not print a letter from a writer who wants to thank a physician for a job well done or businesses for their charitable contributions, but we will print letters thanking good Samaritans.

 * Length of letters.
 Letters should be brief.
 General letters to the editor are limited to 250 words or less.
 In some cases even shorter letters will be edited for length if an unusually large number of letters are submitted for print, such as just before an election, in order to give more readers an opportunity to be heard.
-Letters that specifically endorse a candidate for public office are limited to 150 words.
+Letters about election issues or that specifically endorse a candidate for public office are limited to 150 words.

 * Limit on number of letters.
 Each letter writer may have one letter published every 30 days.
 We also limit the number of submissions from the same household.
 In the case of guest columnists, we will normally print one column every six months.
 Preference is given to writers in The Forecaster circulation area.